-CU Medicine sponsors a defined contribution retirement plan for its permanent employees that is administered by the Teachers Insurance Annuities Association's College Retirement Equities Fund.
+CU Medicine sponsors a defined contribution retirement plan for its permanent employees that is administered by TIAA.
 The board of directors for CU Medicine has the authority to amend plan provisions.
 Employees are eligible for participation in the plan after completing one year of service.
-CU Medicine makes contributions equal to 7 percent of eligible employees' salaries for the years ended June 30, 2023 and 2022.
-Contributions to the plan totaled \$2,580,000 and \$2,394,000, for the years ended June 30, 2023 and 2022, respectively.
+CU Medicine makes contributions equal to 7 percent of eligible employees' salaries for the years ended June 30, 2024 and 2023.
+Contributions to the plan totaled \$2,767,000 and \$2,580,000, for the years ended June 30, 2024 and 2023, respectively.